skandaar/skandaar.github.io/_pages/about.md

 ---
 layout: page
-title: My mission on Earth
+title: My Mission on Earth
 permalink: /about/
 ---